Journal of subClinical Investigations©

 Q. What do attorneys need to know about mold related cases?

-"Nearly every mold case is different and must be handled so.
-The most successful legal position must be determined and that can not be done without a full understating of fungi, related mycotoxicosis, infection, illness, disease and a multitude of additional factors - a fully qualified and experienced medical mycologist must be consulted in every case.
-It is almost impossible, in part due to "Public Policy Exception" related issues even with legal counsel with the best intentions and the most highly motivated experienced attorney to build a mold health injury case and expect to prevail in such a case without consulting and obtaining the guidance of a clinical research medical mycologist that has reviewed thousands of mold health cases, consultant to hundreds pending litigation and reviewed countless medical studies, especially one that is also legally trained.
-Counsel should understand the scope of the related science required to identify and obtain the evidentry proofs that are available to prevail.
-There is so much more that must be done especially in the area of sampling.
+Counsel should understand the scope of the related science required to identify and obtain the evidentiary proofs that are available to prevail.
+There is so much more that must be done in preparing a case.
 I have found that nearly all mold sampling, mold testing and related mold lab reports for the purpose of personal health injury have little to no probative value and are routinely dismissed upon my review and analysis.
-I do not care who did the inspection it always amounts to nothing but "bean counting" and the counts are not understood.
-For clinical purposes it far more complex than anyone would imagine this is why there are no true state or national standards - it is just not understood but by a few scientists.
-Understanding these cases "fast tracks" them and prevents a waste of resources, time and effort. "
+I do not care who did the inspection, it always amounts to nothing more than "bean counting" and the counts are rarely understood.
+For clinical purposes, it far more complex than anyone would imagine this is why there are no true state or national standards - it is just not understood but by a few scientists.
+Our understanding these specialized cases "fast tracks" them and prevents a waste of resources, time and effort. "

 Q. You mentioned the "Public Policy Exception" in the Law, what role does that play in the legal process?